Mircea-S/clia/README.md

 - Get terminal commands and clear explanations from LLMs like LLaMA, Mistral, etc.
 - Optional interactive mode (no quotes needed)
-- Supports custom models via `-m` flag
+- Change models via `-m` flag
 - Respects `OLLAMA_DEFAULT_MODEL` environment variable
-- CLI-first answers — no GUI suggestions unless requested
+- Checks and offers to pull models if not already installed

 ## 🖥️ Example